awhite6/pillar-kata/README.md

 To build the program...
     1. download the project folder
     2. cd into the directory (inside the project folder) that has the pom.xml file
-    3. run the command mvn build.
+    3. run the command mvn install.
        - this should create a target directory, which should have a jar file inside.

 To run the program...